IBM/dbb/Templates/GitlabCIPipeline/README.md

 RSEAPI_USER | Username for Zowe RSEAPI server authentication.
 This username is used when issue shell script command through Zowe.
 RSEAPI_PASSWORD | Password for Zowe RSEAPI server authentication.
 This password is used when issue shell script command through Zowe.
 PIPELINE_WORKSPACE | Root directory on z/OS Unix System services to perform builds.
 E.g. /u/gitlab/workspace
-WAZI_DEPLOY_CONFIGDIR | Path to a directory of Wazi Deploy configuration files.
+WAZI_DEPLOY_CONFIGDIR | Path to a directory on USS containing Wazi Deploy configuration files.
+The configuration files can be populated with the [Wazi Deploy samples](https://github.com/jbyibm/cics-genapp/tree/main/wazideploy-samples).

 The following variable need to be updated within the pipeline definition file: `.gitlab-ci.yaml`.